IAMlKeno/EJ-drupal_codetest/README.md

 # INIT
 After installing the code test locally, navigate to the modules and enable "Registration Form".

+You should also enable the Sign Up module.
+This will open up the option for the block that will display registered users.

 Once successfully installed, open a drush terminal and run the following command: drush src scripts/db_load.php.
 This will load some test users into the database.

 You can also list the users/students that registered for the course using the following command: drush src scripts/list_registered_users.php.